mirzaakhena/zapp/README.md

 ```

 Open your browser then access the `http://localhost:4000`
-The API which is consumed by frontend is provided in `http://localhost:8081`

 In the beginning, you will see the login page.
 Click the register button then register your self there.
 Back to login page, then login with the username and password.
+The API available in `http://localhost:8081`

 By default it use SQLite DB.
-But you can easily change it into Other Database that supported by GORM.
+But you can easily change it into other database that supported by GORM.